openshift-labs/lab-build-your-own-operator/workshop/content/etcd-operator/intro.md

+---
+Title: Overview of the Etcd Operator
+NextPage: step01
+---

 The etcd operator manages etcd clusters deployed to Kubernetes and automates tasks related to operating an etcd cluster.

 - [Create and Destroy](https://github.com/coreos/etcd-operator#create-and-destroy-an-etcd-cluster)